liquity/dev/README.md

 - `firstRedemptionHint` is a positional hint for the first redeemable Trove (i.e. Trove with the lowest ICR >= MCR).
 - `partialRedemptionHintNICR` is the final nominal ICR of the last Trove after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
-- `truncatedLUSDamount` is the maximum amount that can be redeemed out of the the provided `_LUSDamount`.
+- `truncatedLUSDamount` is the maximum amount that can be redeemed out of the provided `_LUSDamount`.
 This can be lower than `_LUSDamount` when redeeming the full amount would leave the last Trove of the redemption sequence with less debt than the minimum allowed value.

 The number of Troves to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.